alexshpilkin/studies/conres.md

 Additionally, the description of every condition should specify whether a handler is allowed to return or whether it has to invoke a restart.

-The base class for errors is `?`.
-Any concrete error classes should have names ending with `?` and describing the object or action that encountered a problem, not the problem itself, because there is usually less arbitrary choice in naming the former: for example, `I/O?`, not `I/O-ERROR?`; `NAME?`, not `NAME-NOT-FOUND?`.
+The base class for bug and error conditions is `?`.
+Any classes extending it should have names ending with `?` and describing the object or action that encountered a problem, not the problem itself, because there is usually less arbitrary choice in naming the former: for example, `I/O?`, not `I/O-ERROR?`; `NAME?`, not `NAME-NOT-FOUND?`.

 ## RESTART